blurpy/kouchat.net/help/user-guide-console.md

 ### User list

 There is no user list visible at all times.
-Use the command `/users` to see a list.
+Use the command `/users` to see a list of currently online users, and `/whois` to see details about a certain user.

 ### Input field